Calanoida ( Order )

 Ref.: A. Scott, 1909 (p.8); Vervoort, 1946 (p.36); Tanaka, 1956 (p.259); Chen & Zhang, 1965 (p.29); Brodsky, 1972 (1975) (p.114, 116, Rev.); Bradford, 1972 (p.14); Bradford & Jillett, 1974 (p.6, 10); Razouls, 1982 (p.76); Zheng Zhong & al., 1984 (1989) (p.227); Fleminger, 1985 (p.273, 278, Table 2, Rem.: A1); Mauchline, 1987 (p.719); Bradford, 1988 (p.73, 76, 79, Rem.); Razouls, 1993 (p.308); Bradford-Grieve, 1994 (p.33, Déf.); Chihara & Murano, 1997 (p.739); Mauchline, 1998 (p.68); Boxshall & Halsey, 2004 (p.80)

-Rem.: type: Canthocalanus pauper (Giesbrecht,1888).
+Rem.: type: Calanus pauper Giesbrecht, 1888.
 1 sp.

 (4) Cosmocalanus Bradford & Jillett, 1974

-Ref.: Bradford & Jillett, 1974 (p.6, 12); Razouls, 1982 (p.83); Fleminger, 1985 (p.273, 278, Table 2, Rem.: A1); Mauchline, 1987 (p.719); Bradford,1988 (p.74, 75, 79); Razouls, 1993 (p.308); Bradford-Grieve, 1994 (p.35, Déf.); Chihara & Murano, 1997 (p.737); Mauchline, 1998 (p.67: F, M); Barthélémy, 1999 a (p.26); Boxshall & Halsey, 2004 (p.80)
+Ref.: Bradford & Jillett, 1974 (p.6, 12); Razouls, 1982 (p.83); Fleminger, 1985 (p.273, 278, Table 2, Rem.: A1); Mauchline, 1987 (p.719); Bradford,1988 (p.74, 75, 79); Razouls, 1993 (p.308); Bradford-Grieve, 1994 (p.35, Def.); Chihara & Murano, 1997 (p.737); Mauchline, 1998 (p.67: F, M); Barthélémy, 1999 a (p.26); Boxshall & Halsey, 2004 (p.80)

 Rem.: type: Undina darwini Lubbock,1860.
-2 spp.
+Total: 2 spp.

 (5) Mesocalanus Bradford & Jillett, 1974